wangyangtot/CustomSearch/README.md

 <img src="pig/inverted%20index.png" width="200" height="300">

-Now, if we want to search for quick brown,the documents in which each term appears come out.But within those documents,some are better match —more relevant to our query—than the others.Usually,to rank the relevance of those documents, [TF-IDF(term frequency–inverse document frequency)](http://www.tfidf.com/)
+When we search for "quick brown",the documents in which each term appears come out.But within those documents,some are better match —more relevant to our query—than the others.Usually,to rank the relevance of those documents, [TF-IDF(term frequency–inverse document frequency)](http://www.tfidf.com/)
-Algorithm is default ranking function in that the importance increases proportionally to the number of times a word appears in the document but is offset by the frequency of the word in the corpus.
+Algorithm is default ranking function in which the importance increases proportionally to the number of times a word appears in the document but is offset by the frequency of the word in the corpus.

+   But in language statistics, estimating probabilities using frequency can be inaccurate.
+Hence, smoothing is typically used.In this project, BM25 used to smooth the analyzer of elasticserch.
 #### 3. Trained models
 Recent years, attention-based models have shown great success in many NLP tasks such as machine translation, question answering,and recognizing textual entailments.